rpoleski/MulensModel/docs/source/tutorial_fit_pi_E.rst

    import emcee
-   import matplotlib.pyplot as plt import MulensModel from MulensModel import Event, Model, MulensData, Coordinates
+   import matplotlib.pyplot as plt import MulensModel from MulensModel import Event, Model, MulensData

 We're using EMCEE package for fitting.
 You can download it from `<http://dfm.io/emcee/current/>`_ in case you don't have it yet.
 Then we